Our network of highly trained and skilled providers is unique in the United States.

 Today the Medical Art Prosthetics team boasts a nationally prominent network dedicated to ear prosthetics, nasal prosthetics, eye prosthetics, hand prosthetics and finger prosthetics also toe prosthetics and foot prosthetics.
 Our life like prosthetics restore anatomy with beauty and life-like realism.
 Our prosthetic work is unprecedented in establishing a high reputation entirely on the merits of facial prosthetics and hand prosthetic outcomes that attract patients from throughout the world.

-Patients may elect to be seen and treated in Wisconsin, Illinois, California, New Jersey, New York, and Florida.
-Our team of anaplastologists and prosthetist provides rehabilitative services that maximize functionality and promote well-being by creating user-friendly prostheses of unbelievable accuracy and faithful, patient-specific anatomical detail.
+Patients may elect to be seen and treated in California, Florida, Illinois, New Jersey, New York, North Carolina, Tennessee, or Wisconsin.
+Our team of anaplastologists and prosthetist provides rehabilitative services that maximize functionality and promote well-being by creating user-friendly prostheses of unbelievable anatomical accuracy and patient-specific lifelike detail.
 We develop treatment plans to maximize each patient’s success with their prosthesis.
-Our nationwide network allows us to create partnerships with new implant surgeons to provide magnetic implant retained prosthetics.
+Our nationwide network allows us to create partnerships with new surgeons to provide magnetic implant retained prosthetics.
 We work with all types of physicians, employers, payors, and case managers to achieve optimal patient outcomes in a cost-effective manner.

 Medical Artist / Anaplastologist